There is a big misconception that candid photography is about hiding and waiting in the bushes. This couldn’t be further from the truth.

 It is so easy to spot a fake smile or fake look, and that is the quickest way to a mediocre photograph.
 But a candid photo allows real emotions to shine through.

 You could be doing portraiture, event or wedding photography.
 Or travel, street photography, or family photography.
 Learning how to get candid shots will take you to a new level as a professional photographer.

 Candid photographers know how to look at each scene.
 And they use the surroundings or other ideas to their advantages.
 This all comes with practice.
 Candid moments are shots of decisive moments.

 Candid Photography Tips

-People are unpredictable and you only get one chance when taking a candid photo: take lots of shots.
+People are unpredictable, and you only get one chance when taking candid photography.
+Take lots of shots.
 Your camera, whether Nikon or Canon digital cameras are able to take great photos.

 You’ll be surprised at what you find.
 I often end up with something fun and spontaneous.
 And shooting in burst mode increases the chance of capturing that perfect shot.